TheJa750/PrayerPals/README.md

   - [x] Add endpoint and handler for joining groups
   - [x] Add endpoint and handler for creating posts for specific groups
     - [x] Add endpoint and handler for comments on specific posts
-  - [ ] Add endpoint and handler for fetching groups (User Feed)
+  - [x] Add endpoint and handler for fetching groups (User Feed)
   - [ ] Add endpoint and handler for fetching posts (Group Feed)
   - [ ] Add endpoint and handler for fetching comments (Post Feed)
   - [x] Add ability for group owners/admins to assign roles to users
   - [x] Add ability for group owners/admins to delete posts
   - [ ] Add ability for group owners/admins to delete groups
   - [ ] Add ability for group owners/admins to kick/ban users
-  - [ ] Add ability for users to see groups they belong to
   - [x] Add ability for users to leave groups
     - [x] Add checks for leaving group as owner/admin
     - [x] Add checks for leaving group as last user
+  - [ ] Add access/refresh token handling (mainly updating access if refresh is still valid)
   - [ ] Add ability to invite users to group
 - [ ] **Build a UI**
   - [ ] Set up project structure for static files (HTML, CSS, JS)